 The time to enroll for coverage through the 2019 Health Insurance Marketplace is here.
 Open enrollment runs through Dec.
-15, and it’s a critical time of year for anyone who depends on the marketplace (also known as the health insurance exchange) for healthcare coverage.
+15, and it’s a critical time of year for Americans who depend on the marketplace (also known as the health insurance exchange) for healthcare coverage.

 The enrollment process will be familiar to anyone who’s previously bought insurance through the exchange.
 But there are some important changes to the Affordable Care Act for 2019, including the end of the individual mandate that once required people to purchase insurance or face a fine.
-Depending on where you live, you could also see changes to your plan’s coverage or your premiums.
+Depending on where you live, you could also see changes to the specifics of your plan’s coverage or the price of your premiums.